Ambily313/Iris-Species-Analysis-with-Grouping-Aggregation-in-Pandas/README.md

 # 🌸 Iris Species Analysis with Grouping & Aggregation in Pandas

 This project explores the famous Iris dataset using advanced **Pandas operations** such as grouping, aggregation, multi-indexing, and advanced filtering.
-It's part of a 10-day challenge to master **pandas** for data science interviews.

 ---

 ##  Project Highlights